jeffDevelops/feoblog/README.md

 This will:
  * Start a server on localhost:8080.
 (You can override w/ the `--bind` option)
- * Create a database called feoblog.sqlite3 in the current directory.
  * Open a web browser window pointing to your new empty database.

 Create a User ID